U.S. 65+ Population Growing Faster Than Total Population

-Population aging - Occurs when the median age of a country or region rises.
-This happens because of rising life expectancy or declining birth rates.
-Excepting 18 countries termed 'demographic outliers' by the UN this process is taking place in every country and region across the globe.
+Synopsis: U.S. population 65 and older is now the largest in terms of size and percent of the population compared with any previous census.
+Population aging occurs when the median age of a country or region rises because of rising life expectancy or declining birth rates.
 In the entirety of recorded human history, the world has never seen as aged a population as currently exists globally.
-The UN predicts the rate of population aging in the 21st century will exceed that in the 20th.
 Countries vary significantly in terms of the degree, and the pace, of these changes, and the UN expects populations that began aging later to have less time to adapt to the many implications of these changes.

 The U.S. population 65 and older is now the largest in terms of size and percent of the population, compared with any previous census, according to a new 2010 Census brief released today from the U.S. Census Bureau on the nation's older population.
 The group grew at a faster rate than the total population between 2000 and 2010.